Chevrolet Captiva Sport Insurance Rates

 Rates are averaged for all Chevrolet Captiva Sport models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Chevrolet Captiva Sport Insurance
+How to Find the Best Cheap Chevrolet Captiva Sport Insurance

-- Drivers who want more liability protection will pay an extra $510 each year to increase from a low limit to the 250/500 level
+- Drivers who want higher liability limits will pay an extra $510 every year to raise from 30/60 bodily injury limits to the 250/500 level

 Rate Tables and Charts